The Kiev Metro system is the city’s main mode of public transport. Three lines meet in the centre and connect over 50 stations.

 Stations open around 5.45 am (some a few minutes earlier, some later) and close at midnight or just after.
-Trains are fairly frequent.
+Trains are fairly frequent so no timetable is necessary.
 They usually come every 2 minutes during rush hour, at 10 minute intervals late at night, and around every 5 minutes at other times.

 Finding the Metro station is your first task.
 We strongly advise downloading the Easyway transport planner for your smartphone.
 It will help plan your route and guide you to the appropriate station.

 Entrances are marked with a green ‘М’ (for метро).
 The entrance could be in a building (the case for most of the large city centre stations such as Universytet, Teatralna, Khreschatyk, Arsenalna etc.) or an underground walkway.